 Aktualności

-Last weekend at Westerplatte, the Museum of the Second World War in Gdańsk opened to visitors, for the first time, two new facilities: the archaeological exhibition ‘Memory written in the ground.
+Last weekend at Westerplatte, the Museum of the Second World War in Gdańsk opened to visitors, for the first time, two new facilities: the archaeological exhibition ‘Memory buried beneath the surface.

 We invite you to the European Night of Museums, which will take place on May 17th at the Museum of the Second World War in Gdańsk and on the Westerplatte Peninsula, where the Westerplatte Museum – a branch of the Museum of the Second World War – is currently under development.